 - PET QUALITY WITH KNOWN “MAJOR” FAULT or DISCOUNTED OLDER PUP: is $1800-$2500 UNCROPPED, ADD $400 IF EAR CROPPING WANTED.

 Our Giant Schnauzers are generally $2500 to $3000 from most our breeding pairs, but can be less on occasion, read below.
 Pricing depends on Quality of pup.
 All puppies come with limited AKC papers.
 Full AKC papers such as for breeding purposes maybe available on a pup at breeder’s discretion.

-PET QUALITY WITH A MAJOR FAULT OR DISCOUNTED OLDER PUPPY: Pet pup with a known major fault may be priced at the lower end.
-A pup with a major fault is very rare.
-A perfect pup can also be priced lower if it is discounted because of being older and still available.
+PET QUALITY WITH A FAULT OR DISCOUNTED OLDER PUPPY: Pet pup with a known major fault may be priced at the lower end.
+A pup with a major fault issue is very rare.
+A better quality pup can also be priced lower if it is discounted because of being older and still available.